ViiEx/nvim/README.md

 Do expect some breaking changes from time to time but I'll try to keep them to a minimum as I occasionally look what other people have done to get inspiration (and steal code).
-If you clone this config you may find it looking quite different from whta the screenshots display below.
+If you clone this config you may find it looking quite different from what the screenshots display below.

 ## Installation